2025 in ONE Championship: ONE Friday Fights 135

-ONE Friday Fights 135 (also known as ONE Lumpinee 135) is an upcoming combat sports event produced by ONE Championship that will take place on November 28, 2025, at Lumpinee Boxing Stadium in Bangkok, Thailand.
+ONE Friday Fights 135: Worapon vs. Lobo (also known as ONE Lumpinee 135) was a combat sports event produced by ONE Championship that took place on November 28, 2025, at Lumpinee Boxing Stadium in Bangkok, Thailand.

+background

+A bantamweight Muay Thai bout between Worapon Lukjaoporongtom and Julio Lobo was headlined the event.

 Bonus awards

 The following fighters received $10,000 bonuses: